laudtetteh/tableau_takehome/modules/custom/accessibility/README.md

 ### What I've done

-Had to learn a few new things, as my Drupal knowledge is still mostly rudimentary!
+Had to learn some cool new things, as my Drupal knowledge is still mostly rudimentary.

 Here's a summary of what I was able to do: